What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 - Have enough knowledge of VBA in order to find out what is the problem with a statement that has a syntax error.

-Some Excel authorities, such as Jon Peltier, are of the opinion that Auto Syntax Check should be disabled.
-Peltier’s position is that “the message box is redundant” since the VBE anyway highlights the error by using red font.
+Some advanced VBA users are of the opinion that Auto Syntax Check should be disabled.
+The main reason for this is that the VBE highlights the error by (by default) using red font.
+In this context, the message box displayed by the VBE may be redundant.

 However, if you're a beginner, keeping the Auto Syntax Check enabled can be of great help.